-MEPS expenditure data are imputed separately for each of twelve event types: hospital inpatient stays, outpatient, emergency room, office-based visits (physician and non-physician), home health (agency and paid independent), dental, other medical equipment/supplies, and prescription medications.
+MEPS expenditure data are imputed separately for each of 10 event types: hospital inpatient stays, hospital outpatient department visits, emergency room visits, office-based visits (physician and non-physician), home health (agency and paid independent), dental, other medical equipment/supplies, and prescription medications.
 Separate imputations are conducted for each event type because the relevant variables and statistically significant correlates are not consistent across the event types.
 Therefore, for each event type, the class variables are evaluated and chosen separately, but some of the same class variables are used across different event types.
-For example, the class variables for the imputations of both emergency room expenditures and dental expenditures include patient age.
+For example, the class variables of both emergency room expenditures and dental expenditures include patient age.
 While the same class variable may be used across multiple event types, the specification of the specific categories for the variable used in the individual imputations may differ.
-Regression methods are used to support the selection of the majority of class variables.
 The remainder of this paper discusses the process by which variables are evaluated and selected for use in the creation of imputation cells.